 Pro Tip: A referral program FAQ is an easy way to clear up concerns about terms, without cluttering your main referral program interface.

-Keep advocates in the loop about referrals
+Keep referrers in the loop

 Ready to get new customers throughout your network of franchises?
 Follow these additional essential tips when starting a referral program:

-Get franchises on board
+Get franchisees on board first

 “It took time for the new referral program to match the volume of the manual referral program,” says Allison Mortland, Senior Digital Marketing Manager at Culligan International.
-“But once we shifted to 2-sided rewards — where both the referring member and the referral are rewarded — that’s when the change happened and the numbers really started to go up.”
+“But once we shifted to 2-sided rewards, where both the referring member and the referral are rewarded, that’s when the change happened and the numbers really started to go up.”

 Culligan Water referral program